NJnisarg/nsh/README.md

 ## Code organization
 - The Terminal shell, has 2 major components: 1.)
 The Parser and 2.)
 The Executor
-- The Parser component is built using Lex and Yacc, where as the executor is organized in the command.h and command.c files
+- The Parser component is built using Lex and Yacc and GNU Readline library, where as the executor is organized in the command.h and command.c files
 - The Lex is used for getting a Tokenizer/scanner(lexical analyzer) and Yacc is used to get the Parser that parses the Grammar for the shell commands.
 - The executor code and the data structures to hold the commands (Command table) are defined in the `command.h` and `command.c` files.